racket/racket7/pkgs/expander/README.txt

  mod-name - a resolved module path, usually; sometimes used for other forms of module reference

+ c and ec - character and "effective" character (after readtable mapping) in the reader

  <subscript>-<something> - like <something>, but specifically one for
    <subscript>; for example, `m-ns` is a namespace for some module